The Vice Chairman & Chief Executive Officer of Agnico Eagle is Exercising Options

-This recent transaction decreases Sean Boyd’s holding in the company by 31% to a total of $15.85 million.
-In addition to Sean Boyd, 16 other AEM executives reported Sell trades in the last month.
+In addition to Sean Boyd, 18 other AEM executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>